google/ksp/docs/incremental.md

 Currently, only changes in Kotlin and Java sources are tracked.
 If there is a change in the classpath, namely in other modules or libraries, a full re-processing will be triggered.

-Incremental processing is currently disabled by default.
-To enable it, set the Gradle property `ksp.incremental=true`.
+Incremental processing is currently enabled by default.
+To disable it, set the Gradle property `ksp.incremental=false`.
 To enable logs, which dump the dirty set according to dependencies and outputs, use `ksp.incremental.log=true`.
 They can be found as `build/*.log`.

 ## Aggregating v.s.
 Isolating